microsoft/AzureTRE/docs/azure-tre-features/airlock.md

 The approval mechanism, is bundled with any airlock process, providing a specific way to `approve` or `reject` the data.
 This mechanism will allow the Airlock Managers to explicitly approve/reject the process, after having acess to the data.
 The Airlock Manager users will be able to execute a manual review on the data using the tools available to him in a reviewal TRE Workspace.
 Once this manual review is executed, Airlock Managers can proactivelly approve or reject the airlock request.

-The only responsability of the Approval mechanism is to support a cycle of revision, approval or rejection, while tracking the decision.
+The only goal of the Approval mechanism is to provide a cycle of revision, approval or rejection, while tracking the decision.

 This mechanism will provice access to the data in the airlock process, and will be able to use a VM in TRE workspace.
 The data review will be the Airlock Manager responsability